Why Commercial Open Source Is Not a Trust Model

 Open source improves the potential for trust.
 It does not create trust.

 Open source software is one of the most important developments in modern computing.
 It enables independent review, long-term survivability, and community-driven improvement.
-Much of the existing secure infrastructure exists because of open source.
-In fact, this service is built on open source software.
+Much of the secure infrastructure we rely on exists because of open source.
+This service is built on open source software.

 Open source is good.
 Open source is valuable.
 Open source is necessary.